daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 });
 {% endhighlight %}

+Yes, I know it's a bad idea to send user's password over the network or to store it in a cookie, even if password is encryped.
+I have looked at so many different tutorials on AngularJS authentication and there is not a single approach that I like.
+It is either too complicated, too ugly or both.
+If I find a better solution I will update this tutorial but for now this will do.

-The signup route is pretty straightforward.
-In fact it is oversimplified for the purposes of this tutorial; there is no input validation.
+The signup route should pretty straightforward.
+In fact I oversimplified it for the purposes of this tutorial.
+There is no input validation.
-Take a look at [express-validator](https://github.com/ctavan/express-validator) for more details.
+If you need input validation then take a look at the [express-validator](https://github.com/ctavan/express-validator).
+You can see it being used through the [hackathon-starter](https://github.com/sahat/hackathon-starter) project.

 {% highlight js %}
 app.post('/api/signup', function(req, res, next) {